vSphere Virtual TPM (vTPM) Questions & Answers

 No. The default vTPM will contain certificates that are compatible with supported guest operating systems.

-The certificates that are populated into the vTPM by default are signed by the VMware Certificate Authority, a component of vCenter Server that manages the certificates for a vSphere cluster.
+The certificates and keypairs that are populated into the vTPM by default are provided by the VMware Certificate Authority, a component of vCenter Server that manages the certificates for a vSphere cluster.
+This is a one-time event, done at vTPM instantiation, and includes the endorsement key which serves as the root of the unique identity for the TPM.
+The VMware Certificate Authority does not store or persist the certificates or keys in any way.

 Can I replace the certificates in the vTPM?